-Product.Version for WADK32: 6,2,0,0
+Product.
+Version for WADK32: 6,2,0,0

-Unable to upload 32-bit and 64-bit ImageX files at the same instance

-- Explanation: In the Third-Party Imaging Settings panel in ZENworks Control Center, you cannot upload 32-bit and 64-bit ImageX files in the same instance.
-Since the binary files for both the ImageX files have the same name (imagex.exe), the last uploaded file gets overwritten by the new file. - Action: The 32-bit and 64-bit ImageX binary files have to be uploaded with separate upload instances.
+Unable to upload 32-bit and 64-bit ImageX files at the same instance cannot upload 32-bit and 64-bit ImageX files in the same instance.
+Since the binary files for both the ImageX files have the same name (imagex.exe), the last uploaded file gets overwritten by the new file.